Skip to content

 On the right side, to contrast against fediverse, we find the Solid Project led by Sir Tim Berners-Lee, which is based on a whole range of W3C Linked Data related open standards and draft documents.
 There is no grassroots movement that drives progress, but a steering committee.
 Progress is restrained by open standards adoption and support.
 Higher levels of interoperability require more rigour and formal standardization, and this also leads to non-linear growth of, in this case, engineered complexity.
 Solution developers have to wait for many standards to mature, leading to inertia.
 Solid’s upfront design approach suffers from the chicken/egg problem that lack of standards support withholds developers from technology adoption that increases standards support.

-How We Reimagine the Social Web
+How we Reimagine the Social web

 Diagram depicting the Free software development lifecycle, which consists of 5 stages.
 Consecutively these are Inception, Ideation, Realization, Delivery, and Dispersal.
 The stages are labeled with the corresponding hedonic incitements of think, act, feel, play, dream, and be.
 Overarching all stages is Evolution of the solution throughout the entire lifecycle.